 Position anchors manually or link their positions to other anchors or guides with math expressions.
 FontLab will display all matching diacritical marks in a Pin Cloud, and will use your anchors to generate composite glyphs and the mark/mkmk OpenType features.

-FontLab now has a full layers model with as many layers as you need.
+FontLab VI now has a full layers model with as many layers as you need.
+Some layers are Masters and are used for variation.
 The “Mask” layer can still be used with its familiar keyboard shortcuts, but it is just a special case of a layer with a known name and some quicker shortcuts.

 Instead of forcing you to define a glyph in order to reference the whole thing as a component, FontLab has the notion of shared Shapes.
 You can edit the Shape anywhere it appears and it affects all instances, or disconnect it to make a custom variant.
 FontLab takes care of the production issues specific to each output format, whether it’s creating TrueType components or CFF subroutines.